pxslip/db-studio/docs/app/import-export.md

 :::tip Exporting to File Library

-When downloading 2,500 or more Items, you will be required to download into the Directus Project's File Library.
+When downloading 2,500 or more Items, you will be required to download into the DB Studio Project's File Library.
 After exporting, go to the File Library to download your file locally.

 :::